Natal Native Contingent: Natal Native Horse

 While the bulk of the NNC consisted of infantrymen, the Natal Native Horse added a cavalry force.
 Formed of six troops of approximately fifty men each, the NNH was largely recruited from the amaNgwane, a Natal tribe traditionally hostile to the Zulus, and other tribes, as well as black Christians from Edendale Mission.
 The NNH were much better-equipped than their infantry counterparts; they wore tan-colored European uniforms, rode horses with full equipment, and bore a rifled carbine in addition to traditional spears.
-Units of the NNH were led by European officers dressed in conspicuous sky-blue uniforms.
+Units of the NNH were led by European officers.

 Five troops of the NNH were present at Isandlwana.
 Three formed the Zikhali Horse squadron, named after their chief.
 The troopers fought well against the Zulus and were dismissed late in the battle by Colonel Durnford who was eager to save as many of his men as possible from the chaotic battle.
 The mounted NNH soldiers escaped quickly from the battlefield, and many black NNH troopers are credited with stopping to give rides to native and British soldiers struggling to escape the battlefield on foot.
 Most notably, Horace Smith-Dorrien was rescued and ridden to safety by an NNH trooper.
 Around 200 NNH troopers survived Isandlwana, but unlike the NNC infantry, were recommitted to the war; the remainder of the NNH saw action at the Battle of Kambula and at the Battle of Ulundi.
 After the war, the NNH was retained as a police force in conquered Zululand and saw action during the Zulu civil wars which began in the early 1880s.
 The NNH was finally disbanded during the 1899–1902 Second Anglo-Boer War, under a government initiative to disarm all-black units in South Africa out of fear that they could side with the Boers.